HomeMadeBots/Embedded_Software_Meta_Model/README.md

 components and allocate each software function to one and only one software component.

-To fit object oriented design concept, a software component shall be seen as the abstraction of two linked element : the software component prototype (the object) and the software component type (the class).
+To fit object oriented design concept, a software component shall be seen as two linked elements : the software component prototype (the object) and the software component type (the class).
 Thereby, if the same software functions are needed several times within the same software project, it is possible to instantiate the same component type several times.